microsoft/vscode-docs/docs/remote/containers.md

     git clone https://github.com/Microsoft/vscode-remote-try-rust
     ```

-2. Start VS Code and click on quick actions Status Bar item.
+2. Start VS Code and click on quick actions Status Bar item in the lower left corner of the window.

     ![Quick actions status bar item](images/common/remote-dev-status-bar.png)

-3. Select **Remote-Containers: Open Folder in Container...** command from the command list that appears and selected the cloned project.
+3. Select **Remote-Containers: Open Folder in Container...** from the command list that appears, and open the root folder of the project you just cloned.

 4. The window will then reload, but since the container does not exist yet, VS Code will provision one.
 This can take some time, so a progress notification will provide status updates.

     ![Dev Container Progress Notification](images/containers/dev-container-progress.png)

-5. After it's done, VS Code will automatically connect to the container with the local file system mapped into it.
+5. After the container is built, VS Code automatically connects to it and maps the project folder from your local file system into the container.
 Check out the `README.md` for the repository you cloned to see what to do next.

 ### Quick start: Open a folder in a container